dfrappart/training-terraform-intro-labs/labs/04_CreateVirtualMachine.md

 }
 ```

 > Since this Resource Group has been created outside of Terraform, we are using a data block to retrieve its configuration.
 > No change will be done on this Resource Group, this template does not manage its lifecyle.

+#### Create an Azure Virtual Machine

 Create a `vm.tf` file, and add the following blocks to create a Virtual Machine: